 There is no such treatment for the collies having small eyes as it is natural.
 Most DNA tests are now available to ensure that the Border collies don’t produce the affected puppy.
 Parents having small eyes may produce an affected collie puppy with small eyes, so a DNA test must avoid this genetic disorder.

-Microphthalmia is the condition in which Border collies have small eyes.
+Microphthalmia is a condition in which Border collies have small eyes.
 This condition is natural and can be noticeable as soon as your collie puppy opens its eyes.
-There is no proper treatment of this condition, but it can be avoided after DNA tests.
+There is no proper treatment for this condition, but it can be avoided after DNA tests.
 So it recommended going through all the medical reports of a collie puppy before its adoption.

 Click Here to Buy Zoetis Animal Health Terramycin Antibiotic Ophthalmic Ointment 1/8 oz.